 Property acquisitions above £500,000 by the FIC are within the 15% flat-rate SDLT under Schedule 4A FA 2003 unless a relief is claimed.
 Properties held above £500,000 are within ATED unless a relief is claimed.
 Both reliefs (Property Rental Business Relief at acquisition, and annually for ATED) apply where the FIC lets commercially to unconnected tenants.
 Where the FIC owns a property occupied by a connected family member, both reliefs fail.

-The interaction is covered in our pillar guide on ATED for 2026/27 and the dedicated SDLT-ATED interaction guide.
+For how these reliefs work in practice, see ATED for 2026/27 and the dedicated SDLT-ATED interaction guide.

 Wealth Transfer in Practice

-Three mechanisms move wealth from the founder's estate to the next generation:
+Three mechanisms move wealth from your estate to the next generation:

 1. Growth-Share Accrual

-The principal mechanism, and the one that makes the FIC fundamentally different from simpler structures.
-Economic growth in the underlying portfolio accrues automatically to the growth-share class (typically the children's B-shares), not to the founder's A-shares.
+This is the principal mechanism, and the one that makes an FIC fundamentally different from simpler structures.
+Economic growth in the underlying portfolio accrues automatically to the growth-share class (typically the children's B-shares), not to your A-shares.
 A property portfolio worth £3m at FIC formation that grows to £5m over ten years sees the £2m of growth attached to the children's shares from the moment of growth, not at any later transfer event.

-The accrual is automatic by the share-class definition; no transfer is required and no tax event triggers (no CGT on the founder, no IHT on the founder).
-This is the single most efficient feature of the FIC structure.
+The accrual is automatic under the share-class definition: no transfer is required and no tax event triggers (no CGT on you, no IHT on you).
+This is the single most efficient feature of the structure.

 2. Gifting Issued Shares

-The founder may gift A-shares (or growth shares originally issued to the founder) to children or to a trust.
+You can gift A-shares (or growth shares originally issued to you) to your children or to a trust.
 The gift is a CGT disposal at market value (potentially subject to holdover relief on a discretionary trust gift).
-The gift is also a PET (Potentially Exempt Transfer) for IHT, which becomes fully exempt after 7 years.
+It is also a PET (Potentially Exempt Transfer) for IHT, which becomes fully exempt after 7 years.

 3. Reissuing Growth Shares

-The FIC can issue additional growth shares to children, diluting the founder's economic share going forward.
-The dilution is a deemed gift for IHT and CGT in some circumstances (where the existing shareholders pay less than market value for the dilution).
+The FIC can issue additional growth shares to your children, diluting your economic share going forward.
+The dilution is a deemed gift for IHT and CGT in some circumstances (where the existing shareholders pay less than market value for it).

 Death-Stage Tax Treatment

-The founder's death triggers an IHT charge on the value of the founder's estate.
-For an FIC, the relevant value is the founder's A-shares (and any other shares the founder still holds).
+Your death triggers an IHT charge on the value of your estate.
+For an FIC, the relevant value is your A-shares (and any other shares you still hold).

 The BPR Myth